natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Lynx%20AH.Mk.1.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} British utility helicopter {{Battle-rating}}.
+Development on the Lynx began in the mid 1960s, when Westland sought a replacement for its existing Scout and Wasp helicopters, while also wanting to provide a more advanced alternative to the UH-1 Iroquois.
+After some delays, the first prototype was ready for testing by the early '70s.
+In March 1971, the prototype conducted its maiden flight.
+In further sorties, the Lynx managed to break a number of world speed records for helicopters. the British Army placed an order for 100 units of the type to be produced in the mid '70s.
+Subsequently, the Lynx received its official army designation.
+Lynx helicopters found themselves taking part in numerous conflicts, including the Falklands and Gulf wars, military interventions on the Balkans during the 1990s, anti-piracy efforts in Somalia and many more thanks to their ongoing service today.
+In total, around 450 Lynx helicopters of various modifications have been produced by 2009, with production still ongoing today.

 It was introduced in [[Update 1.91 "Night Vision"]].

-The Lynx helicopter was developed by the Westland company in the mid 1960s and had its first flight in 1971, entering service with the military of the United Kingdom a scant few years later in 1978.
-A versatile, incredibly fast and nimble platform both in game and real service.

-The Lynx represents a complete game change for British helicopter pilots.
-Compared to the Wasp, the Lynx might as well be space-age technology.
+The Lynx represents a complete game change for British helicopter pilots when compared to the Wasp.
 It's faster, more agile, and sports a wide array of combat payloads from Hydra-70 rocket pods up to the fearsome AGM-114B Hellfire guided missiles.
 The guns return with the option to take a 20 mm Oerlikon cannon and regardless of your loadout there is always an option for a pair of AIM-92 Stinger missiles to round out the complement and help fend off enemy aircraft.
 All this weaponry can be guided and supported by a suite of equipment such as thermal imaging gunner sights and plentiful flare/chaff pods.

-In the right hands the Lynx AH Mk.1 is a terrifying force on the battlefield that can dance through the skies with such grace and speed one would be forgiven for thinking it a jet.
+However the survivability is poor since it lacks armour, and the zoom for the gunner optics is extremely poor, so target acquisition at long ranges may prove challenging.

 == General info ==
 === Flight performance ===